theiagen/tbp-parser/README.md

   -c, --coverage_threshold
           the minimum percent coverage for a gene to pass QC default=100
+  -r, --coverage_regions
-  -s, --sequencing_method, -s
+          the BED file containing the regions to calculate coverage for default="../data/tbdb-modified-regions.bed" -s, --sequencing_method, -s
           the sequencing method used to generate the data Enclose in quotes if includes a space